-We created a single stakeholder strategic planning group (SPG) covering all of the seven SPAs.
+In October 2020 we held the first of our single stakeholder strategic planning group (SPG) meetings.
+The single SPG covers all of the seven SPAs.
 The decision was taken, in line with the DWMP Framework recommendation, to create a single SPG to drive consistency and also to optimise the engagement process.